kodecocodes/swift-algorithm-club/Binary Search Tree/README.markdown

 A binary search tree is *balanced* when its left and right subtrees contain the same number of nodes.
 In that case, the height of the tree is *log(n)*, where *n* is the number of nodes.
 That is the ideal situation.

 If one branch is significantly longer than the other, searching becomes very slow.
 We end up checking more values than we need.
 In the worst case, the height of the tree can become *n*.
-Such a tree acts like a [linked list](../Linked%20List/) than a binary search tree, with performance degrading to **O(n)**.
+Such a tree acts more like a [linked list](../Linked%20List/) than a binary search tree, with performance degrading to **O(n)**.
 Not good!

 One way to make the binary search tree balanced is to insert the nodes in a totally random order.
 On average that should balance out the tree well, but it not guaranteed, nor is it always practical.